Márton Nagy: Minister of Economic Development (2022 - 2023)

-Minister for National Economy (2024-)
+Minister for National Economy (2024-2026)

-From 1 January 2024, the Ministry of Economic Development continues its expanded activities under its new name, the Ministry of National Economy.
+From 1 January 2024, the Ministry of Economic Development continues its expanded activities under its new name, the Ministry for National Economy.
 Márton Nagy is leading the Ministry as Minister for National Economy who, in addition to his responsibilities as Minister for Economic Development, in December 2023 he was given the task of overseeing five new areas - space industry development, tourism, hospitality, domestic trade and the employment of third-country nationals in Hungary.

 From 1 August 2024, the responsibilities of Márton Nagy were extended further to include areas such as space technology, consumer protection, the definition of strategic directions for defence industrial development, the promotion of foreign investment by domestic companies, and the exercising of ownership rights of Debrecen International Airport.

-On 31 December 2024, the Ministry of Finance was abolished by merging into the Ministry of National Economy.
+On 31 December 2024, the Ministry of Finance was abolished by merging into the Ministry for National Economy.
 From the beginning of 2025, Márton Nagy acts as the Hungarian government's top minister for economic affairs.

+In February 2025, the ministry took over responsibility for gambling regulation and the supervision of concession rights.
+Until the end of 2026, it will also exercise the ownership rights of Hungarian national gambling organizer company Szerencsejáték Zrt.

 As Minister for National Economy, he has taken an active role in the development of the 2024-2030 competitiveness strategy, in the reduction of fuel prices, in the retail mortgage interest rate freeze, in promoting the green transition, including the battery industry and electric vehicles, in the development of the anti-war action plan, the establishment and leadership of the National ESG Council and in the governance of the National Trade and Consumer Authority (established on 1 January 2025).
-He is also leading the implementation of the New Economic Policy Action Plan, which consists of three pillars and 21 measures.
+He is also leading the implementation of the New Economic Policy Action Plan, which consists of three pillars and 21 measures, including the Demján Sándor Program – named after the late Hungarian businessman Sándor Demján, its aim is to double the size of Hungarian businesses and to further strengthen the Hungarian SMEs.
 He was also in charge of the negotiations about the ownership of Budapest Airport Ltd, which was acquired by the Hungarian Government and Vinci Airports on 6 June 2024.